 Put simply, a full constructional hearth should be 125mm deep and combustibles should NOT be underneath the hearth unless they are a minimum 250mm deep (unless there is an air space underneath the hearth of at least 50mm separating the hearth from the combustible material).
 Basically air is a good insulator.

 Note that the 125mm thick concrete can be sunk into the floor or raised part or fully above the level of the floor.
 It is generally the case that the top of the constructional hearth is level with the floor level.

 Choose 400mm minimum for all stoves and you cannot go wrong – it does mean that you have to work out, ahead of time, where your stove is going to sit.
-I usually work out what the air gap requirements behind the stove are (e.g. 8cm) and add this to the depth of the stove (e.g. 35cm) plus the 30cm in front of the stove doors (then check the flue will clear the lintel with or without an offset flue).
-In this case the superimposed hearth would need to project 8+35+30cm = 73cm from the back wall of the recess.
+I usually work out what the air gap requirements behind the stove are (e.g. 8cm) and add this to the depth of the stove front to back (e.g. 35cm) plus the 40cm in front of the stove doors (then check the flue will clear the lintel with or without an offset flue).
+In this case our Visual Warning Area would need to project 8+35+30cm = 73cm from the back wall of the recess.
 Add a little extra just to be sure.

-So how thick should the superimposed hearth of a fireplace recess be?
+So how thick should the Visual Warning Area of a fireplace recess be?
 Well according to the above you just have to have a boundary that is visually apparent AND discourage the laying of carpet etc. Easiest way is to lay tiles or slate or granite to provide a raised surface.